wagdav/thewagner.net/content/2013-06-02-Guzelcamli.rst

 .. image:: |filename|/images/turkey/IMG_6875.JPG
     :width: 49%

-After the visit, it takes 4 hours to get to Datça and the vacation is not over just yet.
+After the visit, it takes 4 hours to get to `Datça
+<|filename|2013-06-06-Datca.rst>`_ and the vacation is not over just yet.

 .. _Priene: http://en.wikipedia.org/wiki/Priene